kaleykwan/serverlesslivestream1/blog.md

 ## Introduction

 As a student, I am always struggling with productivity and keeping myself from becoming overwhelmed.
 The TimeBlocker app is intended to help with that, by automating the "time blocking" productivity method for users.
-In this method, each task is allocated a certain amount, or block, of time to do.
+With this method, each task is allocated a certain amount, or block, of time to do.
 The user ends up with a concrete schedule for the day, instead of an open-ended to-do list.
 TimeBlocker would make it easy for the user to remember when a task's block of time starts and ends, by sending the user a text message notification.

 ## About Me